- Why the Americas?

 La Paz is the capital and its metropolitan area boasts a population of 2.4 million.
 It is located in a valley within the Andes Mountains at nearly 12,000 feet, making it the highest capital city in the world.
 It is located 42 miles southeast of Lake Titicaca, which Bolivia shares with Peru.
 This lake is huge, the size of Puerto Rico, and is the highest lake in the world at 12,500 feet.
 Because of its location and altitude, average temperatures are significantly cooler than many other destinations in South America.

 Cochabamba is another city further south.
 Like Medellin, Cochabamba is called the City of Eternal Spring.
 But at 8,400 feet it has similar altitude and weather to Cuenca, Ecuador.

 Bolivia looks to be a very rugged country that will challenge retirees.
-I found mixed comments about quality of life issues.
+I found mixed comments about the quality of life issues.
 Healthcare doesn’t appear to be nearly as strong as some other countries on this list.
 And poverty is a serious issue.
 So I would recommend a personal visit of at least 3 months to be sure it is the right place for you.
-But you can definitely afford to live there.
+But you can afford to live there.